-On third parties, Liverpool works with two companies, Champions Travel and Travel Connection.
-And prices vary widely based on which package you go for, and which game you want to see.
+On third parties, Liverpool works with two companies, Champions Travel and P1 Travel.
+Prices vary widely based on which package you go for, and which game you want to see.

 You can also get these directly from Liverpool, but at some point it gets super confusing.
-There are just so many packages, and so many games, but for Everton and West Brom, the club’s prices are pretty similar to the above.
+There are just so many packages and so many games.
 Here is their website, if you want to dig in.
 Might be best to just get a membership and call them.

-This all gets really confusing, so I would suggest that you give the club a call and/or get in touch with me.
-There are several ways I can help with tickets and planning.
+Basically, we suggest that you give the club a call and/or get in touch with us.
+There are several ways we can help with tickets and planning.

 Third Party Ticket Sites

-Now we are talking about StubHub and other shadier sites, and I have a standard disclaimer here: I have never bought English soccer tickets from any of them.
-Some folks I work with have, and I don’t know that anybody has been ripped off, but understand that it is illegal to resell English soccer tickets at any price, unless it’s a package and you are a registered reseller like me.
+Now we are talking about StubHub and other shadier sites, and we have a standard disclaimer here: We have never bought English soccer tickets from any of them.
+Some folks we work with have, and we don’t know that anyone has been ripped off, but understand that it is illegal to resell English soccer tickets at any price, unless it’s a package and you are a registered reseller like us.
 So if you’re dealing outside the law, you don’t have a lot of protection.

-I also have a standard exception to my experience, and it involves Liverpool.
-One time my buddy and I were in Manchester the night before Liverpool was playing Plymouth Argyle in the FA Cup.
-It occurred to me to jump onto the Liverpool Craigslist and see what I could find.
+There’s also an exception to this experience, and it involves Liverpool.
+One time, Groundhopper Paul and a friend were in Manchester the night before Liverpool were playing Plymouth Argyle in the FA Cup.
+It occurred to them to jump onto the Liverpool Craigslist and see what they could find.

-And we scored.
-I found a woman who had a local membership with tons of points, and two friends who had the same and couldn’t make the game.
-She was offering to meet us outside, use her cards to get in, and then stand with her on The Kop.
-We jumped all over it and had a great time.
-So these things happen — but I would have been nervous had it been “meet me around the corner and I’ll give you the tickets.”
+And they scored.
+They found a woman who had a local membership with tons of points, and two friends who had the same and couldn’t make the game.
+She offered to meet them outside the stadium, use her cards to get in, and then stand with them on The Kop.
+They all went and had a great time.
+So it’s possible — but beware the “meet me around the corner and I’ll give you the tickets” offers.